 Steel prices are generally set by reference to world steel prices, which are determined by global supply and demand trends.
 Our average steel price increased approximately 1% in 2020 compared to 2019.
+Our average steel price increased approximately 55% in 2021 compared to 2020.
 Our average steel price decreased approximately 8% in 2022 compared to 2021.
 Our average steel price decreased approximately 21% in 2023 compared to 2022.